-CVS and amniocentesis are not completely safe but they’re the only way to know for sure if your baby has a health condition or chromosomal condition.
-It’s your choice and health professionals will support you whatever you decide.
+CVS and amniocentesis aren't completely safe.
+There are some risks but they’re the only way to know for sure if your baby has a condition.
+It’s your choice and healthcare professionals will support you whatever you decide.

 Are diagnostic tests painful?